 - Low blood counts

-The safety and effectiveness of Lemtrada in pediatric patients less than 17 years of age has not been established.1
+The safety and effectiveness of Lemtrada in children younger than 17 years old has not been established.1

-Before starting Lemtrada talk with your doctor if you:1
+Before starting Lemtrada, tell your doctor if you:1

 - Take Campath®